 If you’re into festive romance films, Love Actually is for you!
 It follows eight different couples, whose lives are loosely intertwined.
 It’s the ultimate feel-good movie you with an all-star cast, so you won’t be disappointed with this one.
 Disclaimer: get your tissues at the ready!
 It’s a little more complex than the other suggestions, so suited for those of you learning advanced English.
 That being said, it will also introduce beginners and intermediate learners to a range of “real life” vocabulary.

 For many of us, spending time with family is what makes the holiday season so special - albeit sometimes wonderfully chaotic.
 Una Famiglia Perfetta or "A Perfect Family" is a story that reminds us that having power and wealth may seem desirable but can leave you feeling very lonely at this time of year.
 In the film, the main character hires actors to play the perfect family he has always dreamt of having.
 The plot is somewhat complicated, so we’d recommend this film for intermediate or advanced Italian leaners.

 Did any of these Christmas movies take your fancy?
 If so, try to dedicate some time to actually studying the language used in the film.
 Put on the subtitles, write down the words you’re not familiar with and repeat sections of the film to help you remember the vocabulary or phrases used.
 And if you really enjoy it, watch it again when Christmas comes around next year!
+If you need more inspiration for holidays, check our post with Christmas facts from around the world.
 So with that, Tandem HQ wishes you a very Merry Christmas and a Happy New Year!
-We’ll see you in 2019!
+We’ll see you next year!